0EnIgma1/distance-tracker/README.md

 - Then the distance is found by using the focal length found in the first stage

-- Right now this works for only faces because I could'nt find any object images data in openCV
+- Right now this works for only faces because I couldn't find any object images data in openCV

 - This distance is truely based on the accuracy of the detectionbox hence better detection algorithm = better result